-Fragmentation - Breaking a packet into smaller units when transmitting over a network medium that cannot support the original size of the packet.
+Fragmentation -Breaking a packet into smaller units when transmitting over a network medium that cannot support the original size of the packet.

-FTP (File Transfer Protocol) - A standard protocol for sending files between computers over a TCP/IP network and the Internet.
+FTP (File Transfer Protocol) - A protocol used to transfer files over a TCP/IP network.

 Full Duplex - The ability of a networking device to receive and transmit data simultaneously.